-While PCI DSS does not require use of social-engineering techniques, an entity can incorporate it into its penetration testing methodology as an ongoing method to determine to determine the effectiveness of the security awareness program.
+While PCI DSS does not require testing to include social-engineering techniques, an entity can incorporate it into its penetration testing methodology as an ongoing method to determine the effectiveness of the security awareness program.
 The frequency of social-engineering tests would be determined by the entity when establishing its security awareness program.
 End-user security awareness re-education might be sufficient remediation for users who fail a social-engineering test.
 The objective is that, over time, fewer and fewer employees are making poor decisions that could allow an attacker to compromise security.
-Additional information on establishing an effective and robust security awareness program can be found under the tab "Fact Sheets and Info Sups" on the PCI SSC website.
+Additional guidance on establishing an effective and robust security awareness program can be found in the Document Library on the PCI SSC website.